-- Overview: A user attempts to enter the ramp, using the credit card option. - System State: System is operating normally. - Environment State: The garage is not empty or full (0 < N < 100).
-All physical devices are functioning properly. - External Stimulus: The user inserts their credit card into the reader at an entrance kiosk. - Required Response: The system authenticates the card.
-If accepted, the system sends the command to raise the physical gate.
-If the garage is now full, the ramp sign is updated to FULL. - Response Measure: The ROCOF must be less than 2/day on average, with MTBF of at least 16 hours.
+- Overview: A user attempts to enter the ramp, using the credit card option.
+Shows reliability of entry functionality under normal conditions. - System State: System is operating normally.
+It has been operating for 14 hours, with an average of 10 users entering and exiting per hour. - Environment State: The garage is not empty or full (0 < N < 100).
+All physical devices are functioning properly. - External Stimulus: The user inserts a valid credit card at an entrance kiosk. - Required Response: The system authenticates the card.
+Once accepted, the system sends the command to raise the physical gate.
+If the garage is now full, the ramp sign is updated to FULL. - Response Measure: On average, the ROCOF must be less than two failures per day, with MTBF of at least 16 hours.